OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/A02-after-teams-sso.md

 To create a Teams application, you need to create a file called *manifest.json* which contains the information Teams needs to display the app, such as the URL of the Northwind Orders application.
 This file is placed in a .zip file along with the application icons, and the resulting application package is uploaded into Teams or distributed through the Teams app store.

 In this exercise you'll create a manifest.json file and application package for the Northwind Orders app and upload it into Microsoft Teams.

 #### Step 1: Copy the *manifest* folder to your working directory

 Many developers use the [Teams Developer Portal](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal?WT.mc_id=m365-58890-cxa) to create an app package; this is preferred by many enterprise developer and systems integrators.
 However ISV's may want to keep the app package settings in their source control system, and that's the approach used in the lab.
 It's just a zip file; you can create it any way you want!

+---
+😎 THE TEAMS DEVELOPER PORTAL IS IMPORTANT EVEN IF YOU GENERATE YOUR OWN APP PACKAGE.
+Import your pacakge into the Teams Developer Portal to run validation checks prior to submitting it to the Teams app store!
+If you do this periodically during development you can catch issues earlier and avoid rework.

+---

-Go to your local copy of the `A03-TeamsSSO` folder on your computer and copy the *manifest* folder into the working folder you used in the previous lab.
+Go to your local copy of the `A02-TeamsSSO` folder on your computer and copy the *manifest* folder into the working folder you used in the previous lab.
 This folder contains a template for building the manifest.json file.

 #### Step 2: Examine the manifest template